adibarbusoftlab/playgist/_posts/en/2023-09-28-play-store-faqs.md

 The Play Store (Google Play Store) provides access to a wide range of apps and digital content and is one of the most commonly used applications.
 It is typically preinstalled and can be found on your main screen.

-If you can't locate it on your device, please refer to the information in this article: ***How to Find and Use the Play Store***.
+If you can't locate it on your device, please refer to the information in this article: [How to find and use the Play Store app](https://playgist.com/en/find-play-store-to-install-apps/).

 ## Do all Android devices have the Play Store?